-- a) Place absorbent pads underneath patient.

-- b) Treat for hypoperfusion.

-- c) If post-partum bleeding, consider uterine massage from pubis toward umbilicus only.

-- d) Reconsider ALS.
+- a) Place absorbent pads underneath patient. - b) Treat for hypoperfusion. - c) If post-partum bleeding, consider uterine massage from pubis toward umbilicus only. - d) Reconsider ALS.

-- e) Consider PASG.

 PRODUCTS OF CONCEPTION SHOULD BE BROUGHT TO THE HOSPITAL!

 DO NOT PULL CONCEPTUAL PRODUCTS FROM VAGINAL OPENING WITHOUT MEDICAL CONSULTATION!